Cameroon national football team: Kits and crests

-Controversy about sleeveless and one-piece kits
+Kit controversies

 Cameroon used sleeveless Puma shirts at the 2002 African Cup of Nations in Mali, which they won for the fourth time.
 FIFA, however, did not allow Cameroon to use the same kits as at the 2002 World Cup, and black sleeves were added to the shirts.
 The 2004 African Cup of Nations witnessed Cameroon again run into controversy regarding their kits.
 Puma had designed a one-piece kit for the Cameroon team which FIFA declared illegal, stating that the kits must have separate shirts and shorts.
 FIFA then imposed fines on Cameroon and deducted six points from their qualifying campaign.
 Puma argued that a two-piece kit is not stated as a requirement in the FIFA laws of the game.
 Puma, however, lost the case in court, and Cameroon were forced to wear two-piece kits, but FIFA subsequently restored the six qualifying points to Cameroon.